The Best Places to Camp in California (2023 Edition)

 Big Sur

 You can’t really go wrong at any of the campgrounds in Big Sur.
-You’ll either be surrounded by Redwoods at Pfeiffer Big Sur State Park, watching the sunset over the ocean from your tent at Kirk Creek, or mingling with the local wildlife at Andrew Molera State Park.
+It’s one of our favorite places to go tent camping!
+You’ll either be surrounded by Redwoods at Pfeiffer Big Sur State Park, watching the sunset over the Pacific Ocean from your tent at Kirk Creek, or mingling with the local wildlife at Andrew Molera State Park.

 I highly recommend booking in advance; these campgrounds are very popular!